How to help aging-in group members find the retirement coverage they need

 Organizational challenges

 Additionally, health plans face marketing and access restrictions in promoting Medicare Advantage plans to commercial members.
-For instance, they can’t market to age-ins who have made Medicare Advantage enrolment decisions or employers can restrict health plans from accessing their employees.
-However, health plans have multiple ways to overcome these challenges and convert their commercial age-ins to Medicare Advantage.
+For instance, they can’t market to aging-in customers who have made Medicare Advantage enrollment decisions or employers can restrict health plans from accessing their employees.
+But health plans have multiple ways to overcome these challenges and convert their commercial aging-in customers to Medicare Advantage.

 How can health plans seamlessly switch their existing aging-in members to Medicare Advantage to realize this potential?